hlampton/portfolio-new/README.md

 # my portfolio

-my portfolio showcases my projects, my contact, and at little about me and my journey so far in coding
+my portfolio showcases my projects, my contact, and at little about me and my journey so far in coding.

+I don't have a lot of project work under my belt yet.